Last Updated on 02/11/2025

 1. Search Volume & Competition

 a.
 Search volume refers to the number of times a specific keyword is looked for in a monthly search engine.
-Higher search volume suggests the critical phrase is popular, implying that material tailored for it may generate more visitors.
+A higher search volume suggests that the critical phrase is popular, implying that material tailored to it may generate more visitors.
 However, high search traffic might also indicate more competition.

 Ideally, you want to choose a key phrase with a high search volume and low competition.
-This sweet spot indicates that the issue is popular but not so saturated that it is virtually hard to stand out.
+This sweet spot indicates that the issue is popular but not so saturated that it is virtually impossible to make a stand.

-For example, using a service like Google’s Keyword Planner, you can discover that “home buying tips” receive 1,000 monthly searches, indicating search interest.
+For example, using a service like Google’s Keyword Planner, you can discover that “home buying tips” receives 1,000 monthly searches, indicating search interest.

 b.
 Competition: Determine how competitive a keyword is.
 If too many websites compete for the same term, it may be challenging to rank effectively without major SEO work.